- 10 Best Ukuleles on The Market Reviewed

 The KA-PWS is a uke that’s priced under $200, but once you get to know it better, you’ll have it tagged as a high-end instrument.

 The entire body is made from Pacific Walnut.
 The superb grain material goes great with the black binding, detailing, and satin finish.
 All of these translate to a premium feel that’s nothing like you’ve had before!

-Rounding out the details are 12 frets, a mahogany neck, and a choice between a walnut or rosewood fretboard.
+Rounding out the details as one of the best ukuleles are 12 frets, a mahogany neck, and a choice between a walnut or rosewood fretboard.

-Forget for a moment the uke's price - it has superb craftsmanship, and the tone is super clear and bright.
-It's an excellent tenor for both beginners and professionals alike.
+Forget for a moment the uke’s price – it has superb craftsmanship, and the tone is super clear and bright.
+It’s one of the best ukuleles and has an excellent tenor for both beginners and professionals alike.

 The UEW15E is a flashy piece of work and should more than suffice when you’re looking for a reliable concert ukulele.
 At just under $200, you’re getting tremendous value for money on a uke that lasts a long time!